cturnerbridger/Presentations/Presentation.md

 - use as a local cache for IoT and offline apps
 - unchanging schema
 - storage of intermediate results

+Not so good for:

+- Data Loss (difficult to change / modify tables)
+- Security
+- Reliability

 ## Other databases (RDBMS')
 Other databases like SQL Server, MySQL, Oracle have a greater footprint than SQLite.